 ModSecurity is an open source Web Application Firewall from Trustwave Spiderlabs.
-As of version 13.1.00, ModSecurity and OWASP Core Rule Set 3 has been integrated into the WebMux.
+As of version 13.1.00, ModSecurity and OWASP Core Rule Set 3 has been integrated into the WebMux for our FireEdge for Apps Web Application Firewall feature.
 This screen is the global setting to select the rules to enable or disable.
 You can make multiple selections by holding down the control key and clicking the left mouse button.
 Use the single arrow button to move the rules into the active or inactive box.
 The double arrows functions the same have having selected all the rules and moving them to the desired box.
-Actives rules will be applied to all farms that have ModSecurity enabled from the "Add Farm" screens.
+Actives rules will be applied to all farms that have FireEdge enabled from the "Add Farm" screens.